There are a few things you should know before you arrive in Canada to work.

-If you have a Letter of Introduction (LOI) from a Canadian visa office that says you are approved to work in Canada, bring it with you.
-This letter is not a travel document and it is not your work permit, but you must show it when you arrive in Canada.
+If you have received a Port of Entry (POE) Letter of Introduction indicating that you are approved to work in Canada, bring it with you.
+This letter is not a travel document or a work permit, but you must show it when you arrive in Canada.

 You should also have supporting documents, such as:

 - proof that you meet requirements of the job, such as proof of work experience and education,

 - a copy of your employer’s positive Labour Market Impact Assessment (if required), or

 - the offer of employment number your employer received when they submitted the offer of employment through the Employer Portal (if you are LMIA-exempt and coming to work for a specific employer).